 Disclosures that would constitute the sale of your protected health information.

 Request that we do not use or disclose your protected health information for treatment, payment, or healthcare operations, or to persons involved in your care except when specifically authorized by you, when required by law, or in an emergency.
 The request must be made in writing.
 While we will consider your request for restrictions, we are not required to agree to these restrictions.

 Request that your protected health information is communicated to you in a confidential manner,

 such as sending mail to an address other than your home.
 The request must be made in writing.

 In most cases, you have the right to inspect and obtain a copy of protected health information records that we use to make decisions about your care.
 Your request must be made in writing.
 We may charge a reasonable fee for copying and postage.

-Request that we amend the records, if you believe that the protected health information in your record is incorrect or if important information is missing.
+Request that we amend the records if you believe that your record’s protected health information is incorrect or if important information is missing.
 Your request must be in writing and include the basis for your request.
-We may deny your request if the information was not created by us, if it is not maintained by us, or if we determine that the record is accurate.
+We might deny your request if the information was not created by us, if we do not maintain it, or if we determine that the record is accurate.

 Receive notifications of a breach of your unsecured protected health information.

-Receive an accounting of certain disclosures of your information made by us during the six years prior to your request.
+Receive an accounting of certain disclosures of your information made by us during the six years before your request.